isomerpages/moe-frontierpri/_curriculum/CCE/MOE Sexuality Education in Schools.md

 <p>2.
 The <strong>Goals</strong> of Sexuality Education are:</p>
 <ul>
 <li>
-<p>(a) To help students make wise, responsible and informed decisions through
+<p>(a) Support students in managing their physiological, social and emotional
-the provision of accurate, current and age-appropriate <u>knowledge</u> on human sexuality and the consequences of sexual activity;</p>
+changes as they grow up and develop safe and healthy relationships.</p>
-<p>(b) To help students know themselves and build healthy and rewarding relationships
+<p>(b) Guide students to make wise, informed and responsible decisions on
-through the acquisition of <u>social and emotional skills</u> of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and</p>
+sexuality matters.</p>
-<p>(c) To help students develop a moral compass, respect for themselves and
+<p>(c) Help students develop a moral compass and respect for themselves and
-for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of <u>positive mainstream values and attitudes</u> about sexuality.</p>
+others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
 </li>
 </ul>
 <p>3.
 The <strong>Key Messages</strong> of Sexuality Education are:</p>